IntentArchitect/Intent.Modules.NET/Modules/Intent.Modules.AspNetCore.IntegrationTesting/README.md

 - Postgres

 If your application is using our `Intent.CosmosDB` module, the tests will be run against a dockerized CosmosDB Emulator.
+If your application is using our `Intent.MongoDb` module, the tests will be run against a dockerized MongoDb instance.

 ## Adding Tests